-The Snakehead bite has been great the past week.
+The Snakehead bite has been slow the past week.
 Many anglers are catching them on beds during their spawn.
-Topwater baits, swimbaits, chatterbaits and live baits like big bull minnows are all great ways to catch these delicious fish.
+Topwater baits, swimbaits, chatterbaits and live baits like big bull minnows under a pop’n cork are all great ways to catch these delicious fish.

 Largemouth Bass are biting like crazy this past week as well.
 Many are on beds or transitioning from deeper water to the shallower water to spawn.
 Using the same baits as you would Snakehead, you can catch quite a few largemouth right now!

 We are having a Monster Snakehead Hunt tournament which begins Memorial Day, May 27th and runs through the summer up to Labor Day when the winner will be announced.
 The only thing that matters?
 Size.
 The largest snakehead will win the prize money collected plus we are mounting their snakehead in our shop with their details on a plaque, forever!
 Check out the tournament and sign up today!